concreted/surface-throttle/README.md

 ## Env vars
 ```
+# set to `true` to run stress-ng in addition to chromium benchmark
+RUN_STRESS=false
-CPUS=0							# how many CPUs to stress in stress-ng.
+# how many CPUs to stress in stress-ng.
 0 means all CPUs
+CPUS=0
-CPU_PERCENT=100					# how much CPU to use in stress-ng
+# how much CPU to use in stress-ng
+CPU_PERCENT=100
-THROTTLE_THRESHOLD=800000		# threshold to report throttle events in stdout
+# threshold to report throttle events in stdout
+THROTTLE_THRESHOLD=800000
-DEBUG=false						# set to true to log freq on every tick
+# set to `true` to log freq on every tick
+DEBUG=false
 ```